Hidden Stagflation (2022)

 with Naoki Takayama [Link]

-We investigate the role of technology on the global secular stagnation of average labor productivity (ALP).
-In the last decade, equipment-specific technological progress has been stagnated significantly across developed countries, reflected in the movement of the relative equipment prices.
-Using a multi-capital growth model, we quantify the effect of the equipment-specific technological stagnation on the ALP growth rates.
-Our analysis shows that the technological stagnation alone accounts for 71% of the declines in the US ALP and a bulk fraction of other developed countries.
+We investigate the role of technology on the global stagnation of average labor productivity (ALP).
+In the last decade, equipment-specific technological progress has stagnated significantly across developed countries, reflected in the movement of the relative equipment prices.
+Using a multi-capital growth model, we quantify the impact of the equipment-specific technological stagnation on the ALP growth rates.
+Our analysis shows that the technological stagnation alone accounts for around 60% of the declines in the US ALP and a bulk fraction of other developed countries.
 We discuss several possible causes behind the global equipment-specific technological stagnation.

 Anchoring Inflation Expectation (2020)